beneltis21/JS7-V4-mostly-stock-backup-firmware-Artistically-Inspired-Hyundai-Headunit/README.md

 ## Acquisition scope and limitations

+It has UART and ADP
+Once adp is active it defaults to a static ip.

 - Source device: operational physical V4 unit.
 - Acquisition state: close to the supplied software configuration, with subsequent diagnostic and recovery activity.